-At the start of 2018, Iran's crude oil production reached 3.8 million barrels per day (bpd), according to data gathered by the Organization of the Petroleum Exporting Countries (Opec).
+At the start of 2018, Iran's crude oil production reached 3.8 million barrels per day (bpd), according to data gathered from secondary sources by the Organization of the Petroleum Exporting Countries (Opec).
 The country was exporting about 2.3 million bpd.

 President Rouhani kept the Iranian currency stable for almost four years.
-But it has lost almost 60% of its value against the US dollar on the unofficial market since the US sanctions were reinstated, according to foreign exchange websites.
+But it has lost 50% of its value against the US dollar on the unofficial market since the US abandoned the nuclear deal, according to foreign exchange websites.

 The fixed official rate of 42,000 rials to the dollar is used for a limited range of transactions, so most Iranians rely on currency traders.
-Bonbast.com reported that traders were offering 143,000 rials to the dollar on 30 April.
+Bonbast.com reported that traders were offering 13,650 rials to the dollar in early December 2019.

-The rial's slide has been attributed to Iran's economic problems and a high demand for foreign currency among ordinary Iranians who have seen the value of their savings eroded and worried that the situation will get worse.
+The rial's slide has been attributed to Iran's economic problems and a high demand for foreign currency among ordinary Iranians who have seen the value of their savings eroded and their purchasing power cut sharply.

 Iran's currency woes have also led to shortages of imported goods and products that are made with raw materials from abroad, most notably babies' nappies.